Core App Dashboard: How to build a single source of truth system dashboard for your business

 Effective decision-making requires accurate and up-to-date information on the status of ongoing projects.
 That being said, be sure to cover the following key points:

 • Each project is color-coded based on its status.
-That makes it easy to identify projects that are behind schedule or at risk of missing their deadlines.
+That makes it easy to identify projects that are behind schedule or at risk of missing deadlines.

 • The users create and track milestones for each project.
 This provides a clear roadmap for each project.